eikek/docspell/modules/microsite/docs/doc/metadata.md

 Equipments don't have contact information, so the only property that is used to find matches during document processing is its name.

+### Folders

+Folders provide a way to divide all documents into disjoint subsets.
+Unlike with tags, an item can have at most one folder or none.
+A folder has an owner – the user who created the folder.
+Additionally, it can have members: users of the collective that the owner can assign to a folder.

+When searching for items, the results are restricted to items that have either no folder assigned or a folder where the current user is owner or member.
+It can be used to control visibility when searching.
+However: there are no hard access checks.
+For example, if the item id is known, any user of the collective can see it and modify its meta data.

+One use case is, that you can hide items from other users, like bills for birthday presents.
+In this case it is very unlikely that someone can guess the item-id.

+While folders are *not* taken into account when processing documents, they can be specified with the upload request or a [source url](uploading#anonymous-upload) to have them automatically set when they arrive.

 ## Document Language